|

 text-indent overrides the default indentation of the list

-vertical space that normally precedes each list item; see
+argument suppresses the vertical space that normally

-precedes the list itself, but does not accumulate with any
+in the amount of Lsp precedes the list itself, but does not

-end the list.
+to end the list.

 MT [type [addressee]]